Mapping the Electromagnetic Fields of Heavy-Ion Collisions with the Breit-Wheeler Process: The Process

-This approach is motivated by the connection between $k_\perp$ and $b_\perp$ as conjugate variables, related by the usual uncertainty principle.
+This approach is motivated by the connection between $k_\perp$ and $b_\perp$ as conjugate variables, related by the uncertainty principle\cite{heisenbergUeberAnschaulichenInhalt1927}.
 For this reason, one cannot readily compute a $b_\perp$ dependent $k_\perp$ distribution.
 At this point it is useful to note that in the EPA, the ion-ion impact parameter is related to the photon-photon interaction location via $\vec{b} = \vec{b}_{1\perp} - \vec{b}_{2\perp}$ - i.e. assuming that the photons are emitted from the center of each nucleus and interact locally.
 Even despite this relationship, $k_{1\perp}, k_{2\perp},$ and $P_\perp$ are not directly conjugate to the ion-ion impact parameter $b$, which may be precisely constrained in some experimental setups.
 By virtue of integrating out the $b_{\perp}$ in the one photon distribution, the $k_\perp$-factorization approach leads to a $P_\perp$ distribution which is naturally independent of the ion-ion impact parameter $b$.
-It has been shown that such a treatment leads to error on the $k_\perp$ distribution of order $\omega/\gamma$ - precisely the same order of magnitude of $k_\perp$ itself~\cite{vidovicImpactparameterDependenceElectromagnetic1993,henckenImpactparameterDependenceTotal1995}.
-Despite this, the $k_\perp$-factorization approach has achieved some limited success in approximately describing the measured $P_\perp$ and $\alpha$ distributions from various measurements over the last $\sim20$ years~\cite{starcollaborationProductionEnsuremathPairs2004,atlascollaborationExclusiveDimuonProduction2020,abbasCharmoniumPairPhotoproduction2013a}.
+It has been shown that such an approximation of the $k_\perp$ distribution differs from the full calculation by order $\omega/\gamma$ - precisely the same order of magnitude as $k_\perp$ itself~\cite{PhysRevC.47.2308,henckenImpactparameterDependenceTotal1995}.
+Despite this, the $k_\perp$-factorization approach has achieved some limited success in approximately describing the measured $P_\perp$ and $\alpha$ distributions from various measurements over the last $\sim20$ years~\cite{starcollaborationProductionEnsuremathPairs2004,atlas_collaboration_evidence_2017,atlas_collaboration_observation_2019,atlascollaborationExclusiveDimuonProduction2020,abbasCharmoniumPairPhotoproduction2013a,alicecollaborationMeasurementExcessYield2016b}.